ahs502/key-file-storage/README.md

 ### Asynchronous API with Callbacks

-The same as asynchronous with promises, but with callback function as the last input value of `kfs()` :
+The same as asynchronous with promises, but with callback function as the last input parameter of `kfs()` :

 ```javascript
 kfs('key', value, cb)   // Write file